-- Research and development expenses were $13.2 million for the three months ended March 31, 2018, compared to $10.2 million for the same period in 2017.
-The increase was primarily attributable to clinical development activities for rezafungin.
+- Research and development expenses were $12.7 million for the three months ended March 31, 2019, compared to $13.2 million for the same period in 2018.
+The decrease was primarily attributable to clinical development activities for rezafungin.

-- General and administrative expenses were $3.6 million for the three months ended March 31, 2018, compared to $3.2 million for the same period in 2017.
-The increase was primarily due to higher personnel-related costs to support the growth of operating activities.
+- General and administrative expenses were $3.7 million for the three months ended March 31, 2019, compared to $3.6 million for the same period in 2018.

 About Cidara Therapeutics

 Statements contained in this press release regarding matters that are not historical facts are “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995.
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Such statements include, but are not limited to, the effectiveness, safety, and other attributes of rezafungin and other potential product candidates, including the potential for these compounds to successfully treat or prevent infections, including those caused by resistant pathogens, and augment treatment and prophylaxis strategies in the future, and the potential for rezafungin to have advantages over the current standard of care in the treatment or prevention of invasive fungal infections, as well as statements regarding the commencement of Phase 3 clinical studies of rezafungin and the timing of such studies.
-Risks that contribute to the uncertain nature of the forward-looking statements include: the success and timing of Cidara’s preclinical studies and clinical trials; regulatory developments in the United States and foreign countries; changes in Cidara’s plans to develop and commercialize its product candidates; Cidara’s ability to obtain additional financing; Cidara’s ability to obtain and maintain intellectual property protection for its product candidates; and the loss of key scientific or management personnel.
+Such statements include, but are not limited to, the potential for rezafungin to successfully treat or prevent invasive fungal infections and represent an improvement over current approaches, the potential for rezafungin in high-risk patient populations and Cidara’s ability to successfully develop rezafungin.
+Risks that contribute to the uncertain nature of the forward-looking statements include: Cidara’s ability to obtain additional financing; the success and timing of Cidara’s preclinical studies and clinical trials; regulatory developments in the United States and foreign countries; changes in Cidara’s plans to develop and commercialize its product candidates; Cidara’s ability to obtain and maintain intellectual property protection for its product candidates; and the loss of key scientific or management personnel.
 These and other risks and uncertainties are described more fully in Cidara’s Form 10-Q most recently filed with the United States Securities and Exchange Commission.
 All forward-looking statements contained in this press release speak only as of the date on which they were made.
 Cidara undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date on which they were made.

 Cidara Therapeutics, Inc.